Follow the instructions below to learn how to add new and manage existing Azure Subscriptions.

-The Azure usage report enables you to see Azure consumption and cost detail for completed billing periods and the current, un-billed period.
-This helps you understand the detailed breakdown of Azure costs; what resources have incurred costs and allows onwards charging to specific projects and cost centres.
+The Azure usage report lets you see Azure consumption and cost details for completed billing periods and the current, un-billed period.
+This helps you understand the detailed breakdown of Azure costs, what resources have incurred costs and allows onward charging to specific projects and cost centres.

-Cloudmore generates a powerful export that enables you to see the quantity of each resource consumed, the rate, the resource name, resource group and any TAGS that have been added.
+Cloudmore generates a powerful export that enables you to see the quantity of each resource consumed, the rate, the resource name, resource group and any resource tags added.

-The usage report combines data from 3 different Microsoft API’s.
-Due to Microsoft restrictions with the data they make available the usage report may not match 100% with the invoice report.
+The usage report combines data from 3 different Microsoft APIs.
+Due to Microsoft restrictions with the available data, the usage report may not match 100% with the invoice report.

 1. Go to My Services